 —————

 “The orchestra brought out the pulsy organ-grinder quality in the first movement of Concerto 3, but it was [Brandenburg] Concerto 2 that was the real show-stopper.
 Justin Bland, on Baroque trumpet, trilled his way nearly effortlessly through one of the most difficult parts in the repertoire, the highest notes piercingly clear above the orchestra.”
-(Post-Bulletin)

 “Orkesteret, som medvirkede ved næsten alle koncerter, havde festivalens kunsteriske leder i spidsen – amerikanske Justin Bland som på sin naturtrompet demonstrerede, at trompeten kan indgå på lige fod med strygerne og continuo-orglet (hver dag trakteret af utrættelige Søren Gleerup Hansen) – dog ikke i Pavel Josef Vejvanovskýs sonate, som nærmest var en trompetkoncert med melodiske temaer og en strålende Justin Bland.”
-(Custos Tidskrift)

 [The orchestra, which participated in almost all the concerts, was led by the festival’s artistic director – American Justin Bland who, on his natural trumpet, demonstrated that the trumpet can be included on an equal footing with the strings and the continuo organ (played tirelessly by Søren Gleerup Hansen) – but not in Pavel Josef Vejvanovský’s sonata, which was almost a trumpet concerto with melodic themes and a brilliant Justin Bland.]

 “[Brandenburg Concerto] No. 2 in F Major began the second half, with Justin Bland on trumpet, Priscilla Herreid on recorder, Debra Nagy on oboe, and Nosky on violin.
 Bland tackled his famously difficult part with impressive clarity and control.
 The other soloists complemented the trumpet with matching clarion calls.
 The recorder gently floated above the multilayered instrumental textures.
 In the second movement, the oboe, violin, and recorders’ melodies sang out in counterpoint, each finding a place in Bach’s rich mosaic, the personalities swirling about like a florid arabesque.
 Finally, the decisive, high-spirited third movement proceeded, with Bland projecting the high trumpet figures with bright alacrity and stunning radiance.”
-(The Boston Musical Intelligencer)

 ” ‘Messias’ i Den Sorte Diamant lagde lovlig stor vægt på det indadvendte og triste.
 Men sangerne var gode, og trompeten var fantastisk…

 Det betød, at kun de første to af værkets tre dele blev spillet og sunget – endda med en del udeladte numre – og på den måde kunne Camerata Øresund slutte af med ‘Hallelujakoret’, der falder netop som afslutning på anden del.
 Lidt havde de dog fiflet, for når man har så fantastisk en solist på baroktrompet som Justin Bland, skal han have lov at spille sine toner i basarien ‘The Trumpet Shall Sound’, hvilket han gjorde til perfektion.
 Selv om den egentlig først hører til i oratoriets tredje og afsluttende del.”
-(Politiken)

 [‘Messiah’ in The Black Diamond placed great emphasis on the introverted and sad.
 But the singers were good and the trumpet was amazing…